Why do you sometimes see god capitalized in some references but written in lowercase in others?

 If this ever confuses you, ask yourself if the noun takes a definite or indefinite article.
 Proper nouns do not include articles, but common nouns do.

 English speakers also traditionally capitalize the pronoun He in reference to God.
 This remains a common practice among people of faith, but it is by no means obligatory.

-In phrases like for God’s sake, by God, and thank God, the word is capitalized because it generally refers to the god of the Bible and treats the word as a name.
+In phrases like for God’s sake, by God, and thank God, the word is capitalized because it generally refers to God of the Bible and treats the word as a name.

-For example, God is capitalized in these sentences because it names the Judeo-Christian god (note the lack of definite or indefinite article):
+For example, God is capitalized in these sentences because it names the religious, monotheistic god (note the lack of definite or indefinite article):

-And when god is used generically or in reference to any but the Judeo-Christian, monotheistic god, it is not capitalized:
+When god is used generically or in reference to any but the singular, monotheistic God of the Bible, it is not capitalized:

 - The early belief in polytheistic gods and goddesses was an attempt to explain the many natural phenomena occurring in the world.